TommyWabg/Switch2Connect/README.md

 * **Tabs Organized Settings Interface:** The settings interface is organized into distinct "Controller Mapping", "Mode Shift Mapping", and "Gyro Settings" tabs for easy navigation.
 * **DualSense Audio Haptic Feedback Support:** Featuring the  USBIP-based PS5 emu mode, which can establish a 4-channel audio playback device to receive DualSense audio haptic feedback from supported games.
 This architecture unifies PS5 Audio Haptics, Traditional PS5 Rumble, and Xbox Rumble.
 Translated DualSense Adaptive Trigger signals to generate independent HD Rumble pulses, which specifically trigger upon physical trigger press (ZL/ZR) or when a payload change occurs while the physical trigger is actively held.
 * **Xbox One Impulse Trigger Support:** In WinUHid Xbox One emulation mode, Xbox Impulse Trigger force-feedback values from LT and RT are translated into Switch 2 high-frequency HD Rumble output.
 Standard gamepad rumble is emitted as the same mono signal on both physical sides, while Impulse Trigger feedback is routed as independent left and right high-frequency overlays for trigger-specific effects.
   * **Impulse Trigger Settings:** The **Impulse Trigger Settings** button appears beside **Rumble Mode** in WinUHid Xbox One emulation mode.
-The floating settings window provides independent controls for enabling impulse feedback, selecting dynamic or fixed frequency behavior, and choosing a fixed frequency level when dynamic frequency is disabled.
+The floating settings window provides controls for enabling impulse feedback, selecting dynamic or fixed frequency behavior, adjusting impulse strength, and choosing a fixed frequency level.
-    * **Impulse Trigger On/Off:** Enables or disables LT/RT impulse feedback without changing standard gamepad rumble.
-    * **Dynamic Frequency On/Off:** Uses the incoming impulse strength to determine both frequency and amplitude to better match the real Xbox One controller's impulse trigger behavior.
+  * **Dynamic Frequency:** When enabled, incoming impulse strength determines both output frequency and amplitude.
+During the release envelope, frequency continues to follow the current decaying output strength.
-    * **Strength Slider:** The Strength slider is available in both dynamic and fixed frequency modes.
-Levels `1-10` set the raw-strength-`1` target gain from `1x` to `10x`; the gain decreases linearly to `1x` at raw strength `100`.
-The output curve reserves physical headroom for higher raw values so individual input strengths remain distinct.
-    * **Frequency Slider:** When Dynamic Frequency is disabled, the `Frequency` slider maps levels `1-10` linearly across frequency values `300-481`.
-The highest strength uses the controller's physical output limit, and lower strengths scale linearly from that limit.
+  * **Fixed Frequency:** When Dynamic Frequency is disabled, the **Frequency** slider selects the impulse output frequency independently from incoming impulse strength.
-    * **Physical Strength Ratio:** Dynamic Frequency uses the Xbox Rumble high-frequency physical-strength ratio across the full impulse frequency range to compensate for the physical strength difference between each frequency, so lower frequencies preserve their tuned relative strength while raw strength `100` reaches the physical high-frequency ceiling.
+  * **Release Envelope:** When an Impulse Trigger stop command is received, the current output decays linearly to zero over 90 ms. A new command on the same side immediately replaces the pending release.
 * **Native Motion Support (PS4/PS5 Mode):** Switching to PS4 or PS5 mode enables native motion sensor reporting via the DS4 or DualSense protocol.
 This provides enhanced compatibility for Steam Input and games that support native DualShock 4 or DualSense gyro features.
 * **Cemuhook UDP Server Support:** Featuring the Cemuhook UDP server (127.0.0.1:26760) to transmit direct motion control data to Switch 1 emulators.
 To use this feature, select "Cemuhook" on the "Mode" toggle switch within the "Gyro Passthrough" settings panel.
 * **Cemuhook Gyro Sensitivity Adjustment:** Featuring a Sensitivity slider (levels 1-5) to the "Gyro Passthrough" panel.
 The sensitivity specifically applies a linear multiplier only to the horizontal rotation (Yaw) axis sent via the Cemuhook UDP protocol.